By Lisa Jensen

 The ground right against the home should also be clear of combustible material, including wood chips.
 Juniper shrubs should not be planted or allowed to grow right against the house, as they ignite and burn like “Roman candles” due to their volatile resins and lacy branches.
 Grass should be trimmed.

-After inspecting the outside of the house itself, the group moved to the first zone of defensible space, 15 to 30 feet from the structure.
+After the repaired roof damage and inspecting the outside of the house itself, the group moved to the first zone of defensible space, 15 to 30 feet from the structure.
 In this zone, a homeowner should look for paths where flame could travel to the structure.
 Trimarco suggested that favorite trees within the first zone should be treated like separate structures, and mitigated as is the home itself.
 For example, clear pine needles and other debris from the ground, trim the lower 10 to 12 feet of Ponderosa pines, and strive for spacing between trees akin to their natural, park-like setting.
 Eliminate fuel ladders such as oak brush that could carry flame to an adjacent juniper, which could then spread to the crown of the Ponderosa pine both are growing under.

 The second zone is 30 to 100 feet from the house.
 In this zone, Trimarco advised removing ladders where flames could reach tree crowns and thus spread to trees closer to the home.
 Alternately, if the homeowner wishes to retain thick oakbrush or other trees, they should treat thick stands as separate islands with spaces between them.